Hardening of the Heart

 Some 4,000 years ago, when God called Moses to deliver the ancient people of Israel out of slavery in Egypt, Pharaoh refused to let the people go.
 God kept sending plagues on the Egyptians so Pharaoh would agree to let the Israelites go, which he did.
 But as soon as there was relief from the plague, Pharaoh changed his mind, hardened his heart and refused to let the people go.
 After continual resistance, eventually God hardened Pharaoh's heart.

 When we continually fail to adhere to God's Word and His message of obedience and salvation we end up hardening our hearts.
 Eventually God may harden our hearts too—a dangerous course to follow.
+Let us open our hearts to Christ and allow him to guide and direct our paths.

 Suggested prayer: "Dear God, please give me a heart that is open to Your Word, that accepts Your free offer of salvation, and the desire to always live in harmony with Your will.
 And please soften any areas of my heart that I may already have hardened.
-Gratefully, in Jesus's name.
+Gratefully, in Jesus' name.
 Amen."

 1. Exodus 8:15 (NIV).